Tirbo06/PIXUP/README.md

 3. Open the console at a choosen location and run the commmand: 💻
 - ```git clone https://github.com/Tirbo06/PIXUP```

-4.Then switch to the directory you just downloaded (pixup) with the command: 📁
+4. Then switch to the directory you just downloaded (pixup) with the command: 📁
 - ```cd pixup```

 7. Install the project's dependencies with: 🛠